-As a matter of fact, it has been shown that simple lifestyle changes such as following a healthy and balanced diet, getting enough sleep and exercising on a regular basis can help manage this diabetes.
+As a matter of fact, it has been shown that simple lifestyle changes such as following a healthy and balanced diet, getting enough sleep, and exercising on a regular basis can help manage this diabetes.

-But according to this study self-monitoring in non-insulin treated diabetes comes with limited utility.
+But according to this study self-monitoring in non-insulin-treated diabetes comes with limited utility.

 This specific study included around 250 participants.
-In fact, the Journal Jama Internal Medicine published this study.
+In fact, the Journal of Jama Internal Medicine published this study.
 According to the results of the study, self-monitoring didn’t provide any advantage when it comes to glycemic control.

-Based on the study, the participants living with diabetes need to talk the need for blood glucose monitoring with their doctor.
+Based on the study, the participants living with diabetes need to talk about the need for blood glucose monitoring with their doctor.

 In case their doctor believes that they shouldn’t monitor their blood glucose frequently because they don’t need insulin, they should stop.

 In that way, people won’t have to do this test at home, and they can save money when it comes to buying the daily strips and sugar meter until there is a need for insulin treatment.